 While there is no single treatment for the disorder, your doctor can help you manage the worst of its symptoms so you can lead a relatively normal life.

-Speak with a Florida Brain Injury Attorney in a Free Consultation
+Speak with a St. Petersburg Brain Injury Attorney in a Free Consultation

 If you or someone you loved sustained a concussion because another party failed to act with reasonable care, contact Emerson Straw.
 We understand the financial and emotional toll a brain injury can take on the whole family.
-Call (727) 821-1500 or fill out our Contact Form to schedule a free consultation with a brain injury lawyer in Florida.
+Call (727) 821-1500 or fill out our Contact Form to schedule a free consultation with a brain injury lawyer.